ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-1-inheritance-day2.rst

     single: association
     pair: relationships; association

-Another type of relationship between classes is the *has-a* relationship or *association* relationship.
+Another type of relationship between classes is the **has-a** relationship or **association** relationship.
 Use this when the object of one class contains a reference to one or more of another class.
 For example, a course can have many course periods associated with it as shown below.
 The ``1`` near the ``Course`` means that ``1`` course object is associated with the number shown near the other class.
 In this case it is ``*`` which means 0 to many.
 So one course is associated with 0 to many course periods.

 .. figure:: Figures/assoc.png
     :width: 300px
     :align: center
     :figclass: align-center

-    Figure 2: A UML Class Diagram showing Association
+    Figure 3: A UML Class Diagram showing Association

-This would typically translate into a attribute in the ``Course`` class that has an array or ArrayList of ``CoursePeriod`` objects.
-The ``CoursePeriod`` class would have an instance variable that is of type ``Course`` as shown below.
+In the code, the ``Course`` class **has** an array or ArrayList of ``CoursePeriod`` objects as an attribute inside it.

 .. code-block:: java